lizuoyue/lizuoyue.github.io/index.md

     <p>
       I am currently a research intern at <a target="_blank" href="https://research.google/locations/zurich">Google Zurich</a>
       with a topic on generative AI and digital humans.
 I was a research engineer intern at
-      <a target="_blank" href="https://www.metacareers.com/v2/locations/zurich">Meta Zurich</a> with a topic on 3D object detection,
+      <a target="_blank" href="https://www.metacareers.com/v2/locations/zurich">Meta Zurich</a> with a topic on 3D object detection and scene understanding,
       and was an overseas researcher in the <a target="_blank" href="https://www.ut-vision.org/sato-lab">Computer Vision Group</a> at the
       <a target="_blank" href="https://www.iis.u-tokyo.ac.jp/en">Institute of Industrial Science (IIS)</a>,
       <a target="_blank" href="https://www.u-tokyo.ac.jp/en">The University of Tokyo</a> (東京大学),